christo/loquacious/README.md

 Interesting problems:

 * Voice isolation
 * Distinguishing ambient speech from conversational address.
+A good mic and careful speaker placement would go a long way here.
+A second microphone could be used to add the ability to react to realistic ethical eavesdropping.
 * Interruption and speaking over.
 * Collaborative handling of transcription errors.
 * Accent tuning.